 Working With Data In Latin America: Challenges And Strategies

-To overcome these hurdles, companies need to develop effective management strategies.
+As Latin America evolves to reach new levels of maturation, existing obstacles will become less prevalent.
+However, in the interim, it remains crucial for businesses to manage the shortcomings of emerging market data proactively.
+To overcome the pitfalls of biased, erroneous, and outdated information, companies need to develop effective management strategies.
 Further, market researchers and industry stakeholders must make data accessible by sharing knowledge.

 “One thing that I didn’t get to say in the article that I think is really important is that unverified or inaccurate business data can have tremendous implications for Latin American governments and global companies alike,” Michener said.

 SoftBank leads financing round in Brazilian Home Goods Platform MadeiraMadeira

 Light Street Capital also participated in the funding round, alongside Flybridge Capital, an existing investor in the company.
 Other notable investors include Niraj Shah, Chief Executive and Founder of Wayfair, and Christian Friedland, Founder of Build.com.

 By selling furniture to customers without holding inventory, MadeiraMadeira aims to reduce capital costs.
 For example, when a client buys a table at its website, that order goes directly to the furniture maker, which has its own inventory.
 The company currently manages products in 450 third-party distribution centers.

 The platform, which offers about a million home furnishing products, said it will use this new capital to invest in technology, logistics and customer services.